Chapter 5.8 Approximating Change

 \(f(x) = x^2\), \(x_0 = 3\);

-In this next example, we take the derivative of a variety of rational functions.
+In this next example, we take the derivative of a variety of polynomial and rational functions.

 For each rational function \(f\) that is given below, use limits to calculate \(f^\prime(x)\) for every \(x\) where this limit exists: